medic/cht-docs/content/en/core/overview/self-hosting-multiple-nodes.md

 ### What is a clustered setup?

-In a clustered CHT setup, there are multiple couchdb nodes responding to users.
-This is essential to horizontally scaling your CHT instance.
-This is one of the capabilities added to the CHT post 4.x release.
-In this guide, we are going to be setting up a 3 node couchdb cluster.
-The way the CHT is setup in this version, we require all three couchdb nodes to be up and running.
-Our healthcheck module determines the health of the couchdb nodes and turns off the CHT if any single node is not functional.
+In a clustered CHT setup, there are multiple CouchDB nodes responding to users.
+The ability to [horizontally scale](https://en.wikipedia.org/wiki/Horizontal_scaling#Horizontal_(scale_out)_and_vertical_scaling_(scale_up)) a CHT instance was added in version CHT 4.0.0.
+In this document we set up a three node CouchDB cluster.
+We require all three CouchDB nodes to be running and healthy before installing the CHT.
+Our healthcheck service determines the health of the CouchDB nodes and turns off the CHT if any single node is not functional.

 ### What are the four nodes used for?
 * Node 1 - CHT-core - runs the core functionality of the CHT like API, sentinel